 Prices for the Project 45 models will start at £45,000 in the UK (including the Plug-In Car Grant).
 Pricing for the rest of the IONIQ 5 range will be confirmed in due course.

-After the ‘Concept 45’ presented in 2019 and the information on the new, modular electric platform was published in December 2020, Hyundai is now revealimg the first fairly concrete data on the production model: the Ioniq 5 will be offered with two battery sizes, each of which will be available with rear-wheel drive and all-wheel drive.
+After the ‘Concept 45’ presented in 2019 and the information on the new, modular electric platform was published in December 2020, Hyundai is now revealing the first fairly concrete data on the production model: Hyundai will offer the Ioniq 5 with two battery sizes, each of which will be available with rear-wheel drive and all-wheel drive.

 The vehicle is based on an 800-volt architecture, running on a larger battery has an energy content of 72.6 kWh, and the rear-wheel-drive version with only one electric motor is supposed to achieve ranges of up to 500 kilometres.
 The smaller battery with 58 kWh should still provide power for around 400 kilometres.
 Official WLTP values are not yet available, since the vehicle has not yet been homologated.

-According to Hyundai, the development is not yet complete, especially since the suspension is still being fine-tuned.
-This is why they are saying that the height of 1.605 metres given so far is not yet final.
+According to Hyundai, the development is not yet complete, especially since the suspension is still fine-tuned.
+This is why they say that the height of 1.605 metres given so far is not yet final.
 With differently designed springs and dampers, the vehicle height – and thus the air resistance and consumption – could still change.